-Licensed Practical Nurses (LPN) who meet specific admission requirements may be eligible for admission to the LPN to RN Fast Track option of the Associate Degree Nursing program.
-An LPN admitted to the LPN to RN Fast Track must enroll in NUR 2013 Nursing Transition (3 credit hours) during Summer Session I. Upon successful completion of NUR 2013 Nursing Transition, the LPN to RN Fast Track student is awarded advanced placement to the second year of the Associate Degree Nursing program.
-This student is also eligible to receive 15 hours of transcript credit based on the recipient's possession of a valid and current practical nursing license at the time of admission to the program, therefore providing the LPN to RN Fast Track student with the equivalent number of credit hours required in the Traditional Track of the Associate Degree Nursing program.
+Licensed Practical Nurses (LPN) who meet specific admission requirements may be eligible for admission to the Associate Degree Nursing program.
+An LPN admitted must enroll in NUR 2013 Nursing Transition (3 credit hours) during Summer Session I. Upon successful completion of NUR 2013 Nursing Transition, student is awarded advanced placement to the second year of the Associate Degree Nursing program.
+This student is also eligible to receive 14 hours of transcript credit based on possession of an unencumbered practical nursing license at the time of admission to the program, therefore providing the LPN to RN student with the equivalent number of credit hours required in the Associate Degree Nursing program.
 The transcript credit is only awarded upon the successful completion of the second year of the Associate Degree Nursing program.